 Our English curriculum consists of: Reading; Writing; Grammar, Punctuation and Spelling; Speaking and Listening.
 We have a well-stocked library; children are encourage to develop a love of reading.
 We use Accelerated Reader and children are asked to ‘quiz’ online after they have read a book.
 We teach English lessons around high quality texts and themes that are specifically chosen to engage and excite.

-To ensure children master a robust understanding and secure foundation in Maths, our Mathematics curriculum follows the Abacus scheme of work, which is built on the four pillars of understanding: Place Value, Number Facts, Images and Models and Doubling and Halving.
+To ensure children master a robust understanding and secure foundation in Maths, our Mathematics curriculum follows the Power Maths scheme of work, which teaches a mastery approach to mathematics.
 We encourage pupils to take their learning out of the classroom and explore maths in the wider world.

 Science is taught discretely.
 Our Science curriculum follows the Science Bug scheme of work which weaves together the working scientifically skills and the knowledge objectives, from the National Curriculum, to form six half-termly units per year group.